sf-wdi-24/modules/week-10-angular/day-03/drill/readme.md

 ## Check for a file and it's properties

-Besides reading and writing, the File and Dir classes have methods that can determine various properties of files, including size, its directory, and whether or not a file with a given name exists.
+Besides reading and writing, the File and Dir classes have methods that can determine various properties of files, including size, its parent directory, and whether or not a file with a given name exists.

 ```rb
 if File.exists?(filename)